michalc/treelock/README.md

     ...
 ```

-There is more information on this usage at https://charemza.name/blog/posts/python/asyncio/s3-path-locking/.
+There is more information on this usage, as well as details of the underlying algorithm, at https://charemza.name/blog/posts/python/asyncio/s3-path-locking/.

 ## Required properties of the nodes